Prajwal6111/DBMS-Project-Orphan-House-Registration-Portal/README.md

 * Run through the VS code (I suggest)
 * Make sure your XAMPP server is up and running

 <br> Happy building!
-Please don't get Panic if you get stuck anywhere, Everyone learns evrything when their mind goes blank.
+Please don't get Panic if you get stuck anywhere, Everyone learns everything when their mind goes blank.
 So wish for it.

 <br> For any kind of doubts please drop me a mail, "prajwalmh6111@gmail.com "I WOULD BE HAPPY TO HELP".